ghost-language/website/content/docs/1.0/getting-started.md

 make
 ```

-This downloads and builds the latest `nightly` version of Ghost found on GitHub.
+This downloads and builds the latest version of Ghost found on GitHub.
 You will be put inside a fresh instance of `ghost` if everything was successful.

 ## Interactive Mode